-The Central American country of seven million inhabitants has been hit by protests since June 28, when Zelaya was seized by the army and forcibly deported.
+Honduras, a Central American country of seven million people, has been hit by protests since June 28, when Zelaya was seized by the army and forcibly deported.

-Speaking on Friday in San Jose, the Costa Rican capital, Arias said: “I feel satisfied because a sincere, clear dialogue has been initiated, but still, the positions are very different and certainly these things … take time, they require patience.
+“I feel satisfied because a sincere, clear dialogue has been initiated, but still, the positions are very different and certainly these things … take time, they require patience,” he said.

 “This could possibly take more time than imagined.”

 Micheletti, following his return to Tegucigalpa, the capital of Honduras, said he was ready to return to talks “if necessary”.

 “If I am invited by President Arias, I will return with great pleasure,” he said.

 The US has suspended military ties with Tegucigalpa in the wake of the crisis and has said that it could cut off about $200m in aid.

 The World Bank and the Inter-American Development Bank have also suspended credit to the country.

 Gabriela Nunez, the finance minister in the interim government in Honduras, said on Friday that the suspension of Inter-American Development Bank and World Bank loans would cost the country $200m in 2009.